 An onboarding document / checklist

 This can be an internal document (just for you) or you can share it with your client.
 It can be an email, a formal document or a link to a client portal with all the information they need.
-There are so many ways to do this, but it's an incredibly important tool for your VA business.
+There are so many ways to do this, but it's an incredibly important tool for your business.

-Document the onboarding process is an easy way for you to ensure you have what you need to do the work, and the client has received clear instructions on how to work with you.
+Documenting your onboarding process is an easy way for you to ensure you have what you need to do the work, and the client has received clear instructions on how to work with you.